andrewbrg/rulepilot/README.md

     }
 }

-// Define the criteria which will be evaluated against the ruleset const criteria = {
+// Define the criteria which will be evaluated against the rule const criteria = {
     country: "GB",
     totalCheckoutPrice: 340.22,